-Preheat oven to 355° F. / 180° C. and grease an 8-inch /2 0 cm springform pan.
-Set on a baking sheet and set aside. *Note: if you are using a dark springform pan, reduce temperature to 340F / 170C.
+Preheat oven to 350F. and grease an 8-inch springform pan. *A parchment round on the bottom of the pan is recommended if you plan on removing the cake to a serving platter.
+Set the springform pan on a baking sheet and set aside. *Note: if you are using a dark springform pan, reduce temperature to 340F.

 Make the cake: In a food processor, add the flour, sugar and baking powder.
 Pulse a couple of times to combine.
 Add the cold butter and pulse until the butter is combined with the flour.
 You'll end up with a very dry mixture, like sand almost.